 for six hours, huge smiles and some great memories.

 Scott turned over in bed this morning and found me reading.
 "You could go out and walk around, you know?"
 Duh.
 He was right.
-Why am I reading in bed in Boston??
+Why am I reading in bed 100 yards away from the Freedom Trail in Boston??
 So by 7am I was happily reading plaques in Paul Revere Plaza that I would never have time to read later!

 Whew - this pace is not sustainable, but luckily we only have a few days left!

 Up again with a 8am goal that went to 8:30 when Mike offered to make breakfast and Anne Marie and I got started chatting:)

 We left New Jersey, drove through New York and into Connecticut, where we stopped for a brief visit and drive-through of Yale University just because.

 Back in the car, through Rhode Island and into Massachusetts, our last state for the trip.
 We made our way off the freeway and arrived at Plimouth Plantation around 1pm.
 Not bad time really!

 Plimouth is a re-creation of the original colony at Plymouth Rock, built by the Pilgrims a few years after they arrived in America.
 It starts with a native village, showcasing what native life looked like in the early 1600s, staffed with local natives who were extremely knowledgeable about building, cooking and craftsmanship skills.
 We watched a "Summer home" be built with reeds that would contract when dry (letting a breeze through) and expand in the rain, saw a man burning out a log for a canoe and ground corn with a young woman cooking suck and corn mash.
 Then we followed the path to the colony.